 - France's Thibaut Pinot wins stage 20

-I knew I had 2:38 to play with but at some moments it was hard to believe I'd hang on.
+- Quote Message: I knew I had 2:38 to play with but at some moments it was hard to believe I'd hang on.
 It's harder to say if this was harder than 2013, but every day was flat out, it was very hard.
 Next year I'll come back and renew the rivalry with Nairo.
-He's a great prospect, has a bright future, a great talent who races correctly, making his race at the right moment.
+He's a great prospect, has a bright future, a great talent who races correctly, making his race at the right moment. from Chris Froome on France 2

 You better believe it.
 On this flat charge into Paris, the GC contenders will be making sure they stay upright.
 On the Champs Elysees it's an all out fight between the sprinters for that moment of glory.